saeedhosam/.dotfiles/README.md

 - [x] Make the blink.cmp ignore the enter key, I juust want it to accpet when pressing ctrl+y
 - [ ] Make it so that when you press <leader>r only in nvim, the program runs by identifying the extention of the current file.
+- [ ] Display the error when you run programs via nvim

 ## Workflow